TypeChecked/alphabet-soup/README.md

 ## Installation

-You will have to clone the repo and do sbt publishLocal
+- Clone the repo
+- `sbt publishM2` OR `sbt sharedJVM/publishLocal` (the scalaJS dependency causes a race condition when you `publishLocal`, and it fails doing both at the same time)

 ## Concepts